atobio/flux_data/README.md

 # flux_data

-data and code for water/carbon fluxes from density gradient in chersky, siberia 2016
+ET data/code from density gradient in chersky, siberia 2015 and 2016